element-hq/element-meta/docs/crypto/trust_v2.md

 ### Room (top-level)

+The following refers to the main view, composer and header of a room

 - Indicator for public rooms
 - Indicator for room encryption (on/off)
 - Indicator for room integrity (currently part of the 'room encryption' indicator)
   - Shows information on an individual user's view
+  - Shown in the header and the composer
   - Use cases
     - Do I trust the identities of all other users in the room?
 Yes/No
     - Is there an identity mismatch with a verified user?